• Skip to primary navigation

 Many food cultures have their own variation of the meatball.
 What's so special about Swedish meatballs?

-• A combination of beef and pork.
+• The include a combination of beef and pork.
 Most recipes for Swedish meatballs contain equal amounts of both ground pork and ground beef (usually ground chuck, about 80-85% lean).

 • A blend of warm spices, usually allspice and nutmeg (and sometimes ground ginger).
 This is what gives Swedish meatballs their unmistakeable flavor.